 Tramadol and Pregnancy

 Tramadol is normally not recommended during pregnancy.
 The woman is advised to stop the use of the medicine before becoming pregnant.
 It is responsible for causing miscarriage and deformation in the unborn.
 It should not be taken if a woman is lactating.
-The medicine can pass on to the baby and create health related problems in him.
+The medicine can pass on to the baby and create health-related problems for him.
 It causes addiction in the fetus.

 Tramadol and Children